arobleswings/LepidopteraTaxonomy/README.md

-# LepidopteraTaxonomy

-Lepidoptera Taxonomy
+#LepidopteraTaxonomy

 This repository contains an R Markdown project for visualizing taxonomic data of Lepidoptera (butterflies and moths).
 The project reads an Excel dataset of Lepidopteran families and generates multiple visualization types to explore taxonomic structure and relative diversity across hierarchical levels.

-Files
+#Files
-LepFamiliesOnly.xlsx: Excel file containing curated Lepidoptera taxonomy, with fields for SUPERFAMILY, FAMILY, SUBFAMILY, and Tribe.
+	•	LepFamiliesOnly.xlsx — Curated Lepidoptera taxonomy with fields for SUPERFAMILY, FAMILY, SUBFAMILY, and Tribe.
 Taxonomic information was extracted from publicly available records on BugGuide.net.
-Lepidoptera_Visualizations.Rmd: R Markdown script containing all visualization code.

-Visualizations Included
-Bar Plot – Counts of families per superfamily.
-Tree Graph – Hierarchical visualization of taxonomic relationships.
-Treemap – Relative distribution of families within superfamilies.
-Network Graph – Connections among superfamilies, families, subfamilies, and tribes.
-Interactive Plotly Bar Chart – Interactive family abundance by superfamily.
-Collapsible Tree – Zoomable, interactive exploration of taxonomic hierarchy.
-Interactive Treemap (Plotly) – Dynamic visualization of family-level patterns.

-FAIR and CARE Principles
-This project is developed using open-science practices and follows established FAIR and CARE guidelines.
-FAIR:
-Findable: Files include clear naming, metadata, and versioning.
-Repository tags and keywords support discoverability.
-Accessible: Data and code are openly available without access barriers; all visualizations can be reproduced using the provided R Markdown file.
-Interoperable: Data fields follow standard taxonomic structures and are provided in widely usable formats (.xlsx, .csv, .Rmd).
-Reusable: Documentation, metadata, and an open license facilitate reuse, adaptation, and integration into other research or educational workflows.
-CARE:
-Although the dataset contains no Indigenous knowledge or culturally sensitive information, the repository aligns with CARE principles.
-Collective Benefit: Outputs are designed for education, research, and community use.
-Authority to Control: Only publicly available, non-sensitive taxonomic data are included, and all sources are transparently documented.
-Responsibility: Proper attribution and sourcing support responsible data use.
-Ethics: No community-derived or restricted knowledge is included.

-Dependencies
-The project requires the following R packages: readxl, ggplot2, igraph, ggraph, treemapify, dplyr, tidyr, plotly, collapsibleTree.

-Usage
-Clone or download this repository.
-Open Lepidoptera_Visualizations.Rmd in RStudio.
-Adjust the dataset path if needed: lep_data <- read_excel(”/path/to/LepFamiliesOnly.xlsx”)
-Knit the R Markdown file to generate the full HTML visualization output.

-Notes
-Interactive content requires HTML output to function correctly.
-The dataset must retain the column structure SUPERFAMILY, FAMILY, SUBFAMILY, Tribe for full compatibility.
-The project focuses on exploratory visualization of taxonomic hierarchies.

-License
-This project is released under the MIT License.
+	•	Lepidoptera_Visualizations.Rmd — R Markdown script containing all visualization code.

+#Visualizations Included
+	•	Bar plot: counts of families per superfamily
+	•	Tree graph: hierarchical visualization of taxonomic relationships
+	•	Treemap: relative distribution of families within superfamilies
+	•	Network graph: connections among superfamilies, families, subfamilies, and tribes
+	•	Interactive Plotly bar chart: family abundance by superfamily
+	•	Collapsible tree: zoomable exploration of taxonomic hierarchy
+	•	Interactive Plotly treemap: dynamic family-level patterns

+#FAIR and CARE Principles
+This project follows open-science practices and aligns with established FAIR and CARE guidelines.
+#FAIR
+	•	Findable: Clear naming, metadata, versioning, and repository tags support discoverability.
+	•	Accessible: Data and code are openly available; visualizations can be fully reproduced through the R Markdown file.
+	•	Interoperable: Data fields follow standard taxonomic structure and are provided in widely used formats (.xlsx, .csv, .Rmd).
+	•	Reusable: Documentation, metadata, and open licensing enable broad reuse.

+#CARE
+Although the dataset contains no Indigenous knowledge or sensitive cultural information, the repository aligns with CARE principles:
+	•	Collective Benefit: Designed for research, education, and community use.
+	•	Authority to Control: Uses only publicly available, non-sensitive taxonomic data with transparent sourcing.
+	•	Responsibility: Proper attribution ensures responsible use.
+	•	Ethics: No restricted or community-derived knowledge is included.

+#Dependencies
+Required R packages:
+readxl, ggplot2, igraph, ggraph, treemapify, dplyr, tidyr, plotly, collapsibleTree

+#Usage
+	1. Clone or download the repository.
+	2. Open Lepidoptera_Visualizations.Rmd in RStudio.
+	3. Update the dataset path if needed: lep_data <- read_excel("/path/to/LepFamiliesOnly.xlsx")
+	4. Knit the R Markdown file to generate the HTML visualization output.

+#Notes
+	•	Interactive components require HTML output.
+	•	The dataset must retain the column structure: SUPERFAMILY, FAMILY, SUBFAMILY, Tribe.
+	•	The project focuses on exploratory visualization of taxonomic hierarchies.

+#License
+Released under the MIT License.
 See the LICENSE file for full terms.

-Still to Do
+#Still to Do
-Integrate images for families, subfamilies, and tribes.
+	•	Add images for families, subfamilies, and tribes
-Add diagnostic features or trait information for each taxonomic level.
+	•	Incorporate diagnostic features or trait information
-Enhance interactivity and layout of network and hierarchical plots.
+	•	Improve layout and interactivity of network and hierarchical visualizations

 Author
 Angela Robles
 Environmental Sciences Graduate Student